wright-group/KinetiKit/README.rst

 An Anaconda Python installation is recommended: https://www.anaconda.com/distribution/ Open the Anaconda Command Prompt and run ``pip install KinetiKit``.
 To update to the latest version if you have already installed the package, run ``pip install KinetiKit -upgrade`` instead.

 After installing the package, the simplest way to get started with the program is to come back to this Github page and download some of the files in the ``examples`` folder.
+By saving one of those files as a .py or .ipynb file in a directory that contains your experimental data, you can define file paths in the scripts relative to the path of the scripts themselves.

-LIST OF EXAMPLE FILES (INSTRUCTIONS BELOW)
+LIST OF EXAMPLE FILES

 * calling_a_custom_model
 * custom_models